 Thinking of Franchising Your Business?

 Are you considering franchising your business as a means to expand?
-Companies seeking experienced franchise consultants and franchise attorneys to assist them with the start up aspects of the franchise development process are often discouraged to discover that many franchise consulting and development companies charge between $50,000 to $150,000 or even more to assist in franchising a business, and this doesn’t even include the cost of preparing the Franchise Company’s Initial Franchise Disclosure Document and related Franchise Agreements by an experienced Franchise Attorney.
+Businesses seeking experienced franchise developers to assist them with the start up aspects of the franchise development process are often discouraged to discover that many franchise consulting and development companies charge in excess of $50,000 to $100,000 along with ongoing monthly maintenance fees to assist in franchising a business, and this doesn’t even include the cost of preparing the Franchise Company’s FTC required Franchise Disclosure Document (FDD) and Franchise Agreement (FA) by an experienced Franchise Attorney.

 Find out if your business is “Franchisable”